Nov11/tinyNL/readme.md

 And this can be seen in commit logs, too.
 So git diff is kind of source for answers.
 So I think maybe I should log some answers to questions like why certain mechanism is needed in the future.
 Issues are welcome.

+### Features
+* 'app' directory resides one application for now.
+It has a runnable docker image.
+* 'embedlua' directory resides integration of lua script which servers as bussiness logic processing.
+Handler is able to invoke lua script.
+And 'send' function is callable in lua script.
+This is a prototype.